-Found in 12 Collections and/or Records:
+Found in 14 Collections and/or Records:

 William Baxter (1824-1886) was a Philadelphia Quaker wool merchant who later settled in Richmond, Wayne County, Indiana.
 He was active in social reform, particularly in the temperance movement.
 This collection contains Baxter family pictures, in the form of albums and loose photographs.

 This album contains 388 photographs related to the Drumm and Mills families, often during trips taken in their automobiles.
 The photos are mainly portraits, showing the personality of the family members.

 This photograph album follows David Cope Elkinton's junior year abroad as he travelled with a group of friends through pre-WWII Europe and the Mediterranean.
 The album covers the years 1934 and 1935, though the album is non-chronological and omits large periods of time.

-Scope and Content note This collection is comprised of the single volume portfolio of sketches and photographs of Walter Hinchman.
-The portfolio includes the many of the plates used in Hinchman’s book, “Sketches & Poems.”
-The sketches were done during Hinchman’s time at a machine shop in Ohio at the end of the civil war, on a survey trip (1867-1868) for a transcontinental railway from Kansas to California, sketches of the Pennsylvania Steel Company (1869), sketches of animals, flowers, trees, people, and...
+Walter Hinchman's portfolio of sketches and photographs includes the many of the plates used in his book, “Sketches & Poems.”
+The sketches were done during Hinchman’s time at a machine shop in Ohio at the end of the Civil War and on a survey trip (1867-1868) for a transcontinental railway from Kansas to California.
+There are sketches of the Pennsylvania Steel Company (1869), animals, flowers, trees, people, and landscapes.